 - Installers and designers accredited by a renewable energy association (for example Clean Energy.
 The designers and installers of your solar panel setup MUST be accredited by the renewable energy association in your country or region—for example, the Clean Energy Council here in Australia.

 - The hardware being installed is of the highest quality and compliant with a Standard.
 Any solar hardware you intend to connect to the grid must be compliant with a standard—for example, Australian Standard AS 4777.

 Ongoing care / paperwork

 - The installer (or a licensed electrician) provided a certificate of electrical safety for the installation.

 - Received written confirmation from the power distributor that the necessary paperwork has definitely been received and processed.

-- This is normal a solar connection form, safety certificate and electrical works request.
+- This is a normal solar connection form, safety certificate, and electrical works request.

-If you live in an apartment or house complex where getting solar panels installed is not an option, check out these 3 eco-friendly gadgets to to keep your devices charged.
+If you live in an apartment or house complex where getting solar panels installed is not an option, check out these 3 eco-friendly gadgets to keep your devices charged.